 You can always choose a combination of vegetables as per your taste and preferences as well.

-It goes really well with hot idli, dosa, medu vada, uttapam, or with steamed or boiled rice by its side.
+Vegetable Sambar goes really well with hot idli, dosa, medu vada, uttapam, or with steamed or boiled rice by its side.
+When serving with rice, do not forget to add an extra dollop of ghee on top with a side of your favorite Thoran/Poriyal and fried rice papad.

 Sambar with a thin consistency is served with idli, dosa, and vada, whereas a slightly thicker version is served with steamed or boiled rice.